-Marcus is a Contributor to Oxford Reports on International Trade Law Decisions, and before joining White & Case LLP, he practiced with other major international law firms in Geneva and in Brussels, Belgium.
+Marcus is a contributor to Oxford Reports on International Trade Law and World Trade Review.
+Before joining White & Case LLP, he practiced with other international law firms in Geneva and in Brussels.

 An unprecedented step – the European Commission releases TTIP negotiation proposals, International Law Office, 16 January 2015

 European Commission releases 2014 Trade Barriers Report Background, International Law Office, 17 April 2014

 EU Trade Defence Review: The Pursuit of Increased Leverage, International Trade Law & Regulation (Sweet&Maxwell) 2014